openssl/openssl/doc/designs/quic-design/connection-state-machine.md

   a `HANDSHAKE_DONE` frame (which occurs in a 1-RTT packet, thus 1-RTT packets are also invoked in the Establishing state).
-  On the server, handshake confirmation occurs as soon as the handshake is considered completed.
+  On the server, handshake confirmation occurs as soon as the handshake is considered completed (see RFC 9001 s.
+4.1).

   The Establishing state is subdivided into the following substates: